The interest rate on your car loan is important, but it’s not the only factor to consider.

-Car loan documentation fee
+4. Car loan processing fee

 Within the ongoing fee might be a documentation fee (also known as a statement fee), which is the fee charged by the lender to process your paperwork and send them to you on a regular basis.
-It covers the work done behind the scenes by back office staff, not by the charming dealer who sold you the car.
+It covers the work done behind the scenes by back-office staff, not by the charming dealer who sold you the car.

 The early payout fee is the fee charged if your loan ends early, either because you paid it off in full before the loan term ended or you refinanced your car loan to another lender.

 You may find that some lenders don’t charge anything for early payouts, but most do.
 This is because paying off a loan early can come at a cost to the lender, since they likely would have budgeted for your loan to be spread out over a certain term (say five years), earning them significantly more in interest.